 - Use a pressure washer to clean heat exchanger if necessary. - 5.
 Reinstall parts removed in steps 2 and 3.
 Be sure that vent pipe has proper pitch and is properly sealed.
 Replace any damaged gasket.
-Note that the burner is supplied with two gaskets; a high temperature ceramic paper gasket under the burner flange and a stamped silicon gasket between the burner flange and fan flange.
-Tighten fan flange mounting nuts to 17 ft-lb. - 6.
+Note that the burner is supplied with two gaskets; a high temperature graphite-backed ceramic paper gasket under the burner flange and a stamped silicon gasket between the burner flange and fan flange.
+Tighten fan flange mounting nuts to 20 ft-lb on DR300 1000 and 25 ft-lb on DR1200 5000. - 6.
 Restore electrical power and gas supply to appliance. - Place appliance in operation using lighting instructions provided. - 8.
 Confirm proper operation of all safety devices - 9.
 Check for gas leaks and proper vent operation.